Grokitach/Stalker_GAMMA/Patchnotes.md

 	- Compass BR% cap increased by 5% to 15%
 	- Slight boost to regular field artefacts spawn
 - Mutant and NPC Spawns rebalance:
-	- Chimera duo/trio replaced by 1 chimera + 2 pseudodogs, stronger chime…
+	- Chimera duo/trio replaced by 1 chimera + 2 pseudodogs
 	- More pseudodogs in the north
 	- Bit more pseudodogs in TC
 	- Bit more renegades in the north start maps
-	- South chimera are easier (weak, normal or normal2), north chimera are…
+	- South chimera are easier (weak, normal or normal2), north chimera are stronger
 - Reduce machine gun turrets accuracy - oleh5230
 - Few changes to scopes availability in Nato vs WP
 - Proper armors stash tiers with the rebalance